 Perhaps one of the most significant arms of this bill is the change to how the agency will be funded.
 As it stands congress has very little oversight on the CFPD, but the CLEA will be better regulated due to shifts in funds, greatly benefiting banks across the board.

-Whether working with a non-depository or depository institution, the Financial Choice Act 2.0 foreshadows significant changes to how businesses will be run, and it’s urges you take a look at how it would effect you now rather than when it’s too late.
+Whether working with a non-depository or depository institution, the Financial Choice Act 2.0 foreshadows significant changes to how businesses will be run, and it urges you to take a look at how it would affect you now rather than when it’s too late.

 ABOUT OFFIT KURMAN

 Offit Kurman is one of the fastest-growing, full-service law firms in the Mid-Atlantic region.
 With over 135 attorneys offering a comprehensive range of services in virtually every legal category, the firm is well positioned to meet the needs of dynamic businesses and the people who own and operate them.
 Our eleven offices serve individual and corporate clients in the Virginia, Washington, DC, Maryland, Delaware, Pennsylvania, New Jersey, and New York City.
 At Offit Kurman, we are our clients’ most trusted legal advisors, professionals who help maximize and protect business value and personal wealth.
 In every interaction, we consistently maintain our clients’ confidence by remaining focused on furthering their objectives and achieving their goals in an efficient manner.
 Trust, knowledge, confidence—in a partner, that’s perfect.